 Idp.alexa.53 is a detection name which may suddenly appear in different anti-malware programs, such as Avast, AVG or Avira.
-Malware analysts consider this name as false positive detection.
-However, you need to be attentive to avoid missing a serious virus under that disguise.
+That detection name stands for a virus spotted by a heuristic engine of your antivirus program.
 In this post, I will explain to you the nature of idp.alexa.53 virus and show you how to get rid of this alarm.

 Is idp.alexa.53 a virus or a false positive detection?

-Free versions of Avast, AVG and Avira do not offer the users an automatic databases update, as well as not being able to remove the viruses.
+Free versions of Avast, AVG, and Avira do not offer the users an automatic database update, as well as not being able to remove the viruses.
 Malware is a constantly changing thing, so it is pretty naive to use an antivirus solution with the databases for 2017 in 2021.
+Heuristic engines have this problem even more expressed.
+Without the updates, this element may false detect the elements of legit programs or files, claiming that they are suspicious.
 Such a “protection” is just a colander for possible viruses, but the danger of outdated bases is not over.
-Antiviruses with old detection databases often detect the legit programs, because a security tool thought that it is something suspicious in its activity.
+Antiviruses with old detection databases often detect the legit programs because a security tool thinks it is suspicious of its activity.
 And idp.alexa.53 is exactly this case.

-This “virus” may just be a part of the program you use everyday.
-It also may be a file of a popular Flash game, which are “lovers” of all false positives.
+This “virus” may be a part of the program you use every day.
+It may also be a popular Flash game file called “lovers” of all false positives.
 Most of the idp.alexa.53 detections appear during the installation of SeaMonkey or Plants vs. Zombies.
-These games are 100% legit, and do not carry any hazard for your PC.
-However, as I have already said, you need to be attentive, because it is quite easy to miss a really hazardous virus.
+These games are 100% legit and do not carry any hazards to your PC.
+However, as I have already said, you need to be attentive because it is quite easy to miss a really hazardous virus.
 Sometimes, the name of idp.alexa.53 is assigned to real viruses, usually – browser hijackers or adware.

 How dangerous is the idp.alexa.53 virus?

 The list of viruses that can hide under this name is quite big.
-In the majority of cases, they are browser hijackers and adware, that are not very dangerous if you remove them fast.
+In most cases, they are browser hijackers and adware, which are not very dangerous if you remove them fast.
 But there are several reports saying that there was spyware and coin miner under this name.
 Adware and browser hijackers are not very dangerous, since they do not make any changes into system settings.
-You can easily detect that they are inside of your PC.
+You can easily detect that they are inside your PC.
 The symptoms are strange ads, popup banners, randomly opening browser windows, and search engine changes.

 Here is the short review for this threat: